encode/databases/docs/connections_and_transactions.md

 Transaction state is tied to the connection used in the currently executing asynchronous task.
 If you would like to influence an active transaction from another task, the connection must be shared.
-This state is _inherited_ by tasks that are share the same connection:
+This state is _inherited_ by tasks that share the same connection:

 ```python
 async def add_excitement(connnection: databases.core.Connection, id: int):